spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 5. Update the Export job to include the shipment tracking number.

 * Use the AzCopy tool
+* command-line utility for copying data to and from Azure Blob Storage and Azure Files.
+* AzCopy is available on Windows, Linux, and macOS.
+* * Azure Active Directory (Azure AD)
+* * SAS tokens
+* Azure Storage Explorer uses the AzCopy tool for all of its data transfers.

 ## Create and Azure Storage account